michaelmcg95/FSA/readme.md

   * rs (concatenation of regexes r and s)
   * r|s (union of regex r and s)
   * (r) where r is a regex

+  ## References

+  Linz, Peter, and Susan H. Rodger.
+An Introduction to Formal Languages and Automata, Jones & Bartlett Learning, LLC, 2022.
+ProQuest Ebook Central, https://ebookcentral.proquest.com/lib/osu/detail.action?docID=6938285.

+  The methods for converting between NFAs and regexes, converting an NFA to a DFA, and constructing minimal DFAs were adapted from procedures described in chapters 2 and 3 of this book.